data-pup/misc-notes/twiggy-issue-69/introduction-to-the-dwarf-debugging-format.md

 sequence of instructions called a line number program.
 These are interpreted by a simple finite state machine to recreate the complete line number table.

+(This is an interesting topic, but I will consider it out of scope for now.)

+### Macro Information

+Most debuggers have a very difficult time displaying code with macros.

+DWARF includes the description of the macros defined in the program.
+This is rudimentary information, but can be used by a debugger to display the values for a macro, or possibly translate the macro into the corresponding source language.

+### Call Frame Information

+Every processor has a certain way of calling functions and passing arguments, usually defined in the ABI.
+The DWARF Call Frame Information (CFI) provides the debugger with enough information about how a function is called so that it can locate each of the arguments to the function, locate the current call frame, and locate the call frame for the calling fuction.

+# ELF Sections

+While DWARF is defined in a way that allows it to be used with any object file format, it is most often used with ELF.
+Each of the different kinds of DWARF data are stored in their own section.

+The names of these section all start with ".debug\_".
+For improved efficiency, most references to DWARF data use an offset from the start of the data for the current compilation.

+This avoid the need to relocate the debugging data, which speeds up program loading and debugging.
+The ELF sections and their contents are:

+`.debug_abbrev` : Abbreviations used in `.debug_info`
+`.debug_arranges` : A mapping between memory addresses and compilation `.debug_frame` : Call Frame Information
+`.debug_info` : The core DWARF data, containing DIEs `.debug_line` : Line number program
+`.debug_loc` : Macro descriptions
+`.debug_macinfo` : A lookup table for global objects and functions `.debug_pubnames` : A lookup table for global objects and functions `.debug_pubtypes` : A lookup table for global types `.debug_ranges` : Address ranges references by DIEs `.debug_str` : String table used by `.debug_info`

+# Summary

+In short, a program is described as a tree with nodes representing various functions, data and types in the source, in a compact language and target indepedent fashion.

+The line table provides the mapping between the executable instructions and the source that generated them.
+The CFI describes how to unwind the stack.